-LC-MS-MS Assay/Method Setup and Sample Analysis during Drug Discovery, Preclinical, and Clinical Phases
+LC-MS Method Setup and Sample Analysis during Drug Development

 The LC-MS assay method is used during various stages of the drug development cycle.
 Most notably, it is used in the following phases: